bluehalo/ngx-leaflet/README.md

 npm install @asymmetrik/ngx-leaflet
 ```

-If you intend to use this library in a typescript project (utilizing the typings), you will need to also install the leaflet typings via npm:
+If you intend to use this library in a typescript project (utilizing the typings), you'll need to install the leaflet typings:
 ```
 npm install --save-dev @types/leaflet
 ```